Windows Could Not Format a Partition on Disk 0 Error Code 0x80070057

 This may or may not be the cause of your problem, but try it.

 Have a great Xmas and all the best for the new year!

 Sometimes, when we try to format a partition before installing Windows, Windows is unable to complete the format.
 This error might be caused by insufficient user permission, and what we are expected to do is to modify user permission.
 Follow the instructions below.

 Step 1.
 Open Windows Explorer, drop down "Organize" and choose "Folder and search options".

 Step 2.
 Remove the tick before "Hide protected operating system files (Recommended)" under "View" board.
-Note: You will receive a warning window saying "These files are required to start Windows.
+Immediately you will receive a warning window saying "These files are required to start Windows.
 Deleting or editing them can make your computer inoperable.
 Are you sure you want to display these files?"
 You don't need to worry about it and click "Yes".

 Step 3.
 After that, find the folder that cannot be deleted.
 Right click on it and select "Properties".
 Switch the board to "Security" and press "Advanced".

 Step 4.
 Switch the board to "Owner" and press "Edit" button.

 Step 5.
 Press "Other users or groups" to assign ownership to Administrators.
 Then you can format the hard drive without block.

-Something You're Looking for - Windows Was Unable to Complete the Format
+Very Similar Issue - Windows Was Unable to Complete the Format

 I'm new to these little things.
 How can I open my flash drive when it says "You need to format the disk before you can use it".
 But when I format it, a pop up message appears saying "Windows was unable to complete the format".
 How can I open it when I can't format it?
 Hope you'll help me.